MD Anderson provides several types of leave due to situations arising from your work.

 Classified employees who are employed as regular full-time or part-time employees are eligible for Recognition Leave.

-Not eligible: Faculty, educational trainees, hourly (non-benefits eligible), per diem and administrative employees.
+Not eligible: Faculty, educational trainees, hourly (non-benefits eligible), per diem and administrative staff employees.

 Full-time employees are eligible for a maximum of 24 hours per fiscal year.2,3 Part-time employees are eligible for a maximum number of hours proportional to their percent of employment (example: a 50 percent employee is eligible for up to 12 hours).

 Process For Using